divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ### Grat Style ###
 The default graticule style for the vectorscope a standard set of concentric circles, representing saturation.

 ScopeBox also offers a "hue vectors" graticule style, which provides a more modern, color correct and camera matching specific overlay.
 This view gives more contextual information for hue adjustments across the entire range of saturations, while removing unneeded clutter more appropriate for signal-analysis and legality monitoring.
-The perpendicular hash marks on each line represent a 75% target
+The perpendicular hash marks on each line represent a 75% target.

 ### Show Targets ###

 See the [Target Values](#Target-Values) section to learn more about how to set targets.
 You can enable or disable them within a given palette.

-> ￼**Hue vectors graticule by [Alexis Van Hurkman](http://vanhurkman.com/wordpress/?p=2563) is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US)**
+Hue vectors graticule by [Alexis Van Hurkman](http://vanhurkman.com/wordpress/?p=2563) is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US)

 # HML Balance #